-- The underlying clays are moderately plastic to highly plastic.
-The water contents of these clays are lower than their plastic limit values, so these clays have a high swell potential.
-Structures or pavements supported on or within these soils will be subjected to potential vertical movements on the order of 2 to 3 1⁄2 inches. - The strengths of the underlying soils are adequate to support the proposed new streets. - Based on the stratigraphy observed at this site, the final street subgrade is anticipated to be in the brown clay or gravelly clay or light tan calcareous clay strata.
-The final street subgrade should be verified by InTEC at the time of construction. - 4) Ground water was not encountered in the borings at the time of drilling.
+- 1) The site is underlain by moderately plastic to highly plastic subsoils. - 2) Structures supported on or within these soils will be subjected to potential vertical movements on the order of 1 1⁄2 to 4 1⁄2 inches. - 3) The strengths of the underlying soils are adequate to support the proposed new streets. - 4) Based on the stratigraphy observed at this site.
+The final street subgrade is anticipated to be in the brown clay or tan calcareous clay to marl subgrades.
+The final street subgrade should be verified by InTEC at the time of construction. - 5) Ground water was not encountered in the borings at the time of drilling.